 The process will now move to the upper chamber for a trial where Senators will decide whether or not Mr Trump is convicted.

-With the date of a trial currently unknown, the Senate could vote to block Mr Trump from running for public office ever again, which would scupper his plans for being on the 2024 ballot.
+The Senate could vote to block Mr Trump from running for public office ever again, which would scupper his plans for being on the 2024 ballot.

 He would also lose access to a wide range of public benefits that he would usually be entitled to, including his $200,000 annual pension, a $1 million annual travel stipend and extra funding for his future staff.